PingleSlayer/ChessGPT/README.md

 2. **ChatGPT:** some tasks are simple enough that we can create high-quality synthetic data (reasoning and response or response only) by just using ChatGPT (examples: chess trivia Q&A,...).
 3. **Computer generated:** some of the tasks are so simple that we do not even need ChatGPT for creating the data (response only) (examples: find best move, evaluate position,...).
 4. **Lichess library:** for some tasks we can not simply generate the data locally but we could use the Lichess library to collect the data (response only) (examples: guess ELO, guess player, predict next move,...).
+5. **Self-play:** performance on some tasks could be improved by having the model play against itself* (response only) (examples: find best move, evaluate position,...)